izhank216/CalculatorOS/README.md

 # CalculatorOS
-A system based on calculator.
+A system based on calculator. a